Skip to Content

 Runner's World

-Your legs rely on a strong core to move with efficiency when you run.
+Your legs Amazing Runners World Show efficiency when you run.
 In fact, when college athletes incorporated an eight-week core training program into their schedule, they improved their running economy, according to a 2019 study published in PLoS One, which is a measure of how fast you can move with a given amount of oxygen.
 The more economical you are as a runner, the easier running feels.
-Those who did the three-times-a-week workout also improved their balance Can Walking Count Toward Marathon Training.
+Those who did the three-times-a-week workout also improved their balance What to Know About VO2 Max as You Age.

-Because a strong core is so important to running, Lindsey Clayton, chief instructor at Barry’s in New York City and cofounder of the at the top, designed this lower ab workout with the best exercises for runners.
+Because a strong core is so important to running, Lindsey Clayton, chief instructor at Barry’s in New York City and cofounder of the Brave Body project, designed this lower ab workout with the best exercises for runners.

 The Benefits of Lower Ab Exercises for Runners